Gonpachi Introduces a Muslim-Friendly Halal Wagyu Beef Course | Tokyo Weekender

 While the steak is the star of this course, our hearts belong to the rice porridge that followed it.
 Using beef broth, chunks of beef and rice, it’s everything you could ask for when it comes to comfort food.
 We can’t wait to go back and have some during winter.
 After such a heavy dish, surely you’ll think what we were thinking: a light dessert would be the perfect ending to this culinary journey.
 Thankfully, the course does include a bit of sweetness to top off your evening.

 This course is available at four Gonpachi locations: Gonpachi Asakusa Azumabashi (a Halal-Certified Restaurant), Gonpachi Nishi-Azabu, Gonpachi Shibuya and Gonpachi G-Zone Ginza.
 The staff is bilingual.
-Those who are interested can make a reservation through their website.
+Find information on our Concierge listing.

 View Comments